At TechNet, we are proud of the fact that 60 percent of our team is female.

 The students also heard from Representatives Susan Brooks (R-IN) and Suzan DelBene (D-WA), who reinforced the most important message that the Women’s High Tech Coalition hoped the girls would take away: girls are not just the users, but the designers and builders of tomorrow’s technology.

-Judging by their enthusiasm, the message seemed to be getting through: at one station, a girl was overheard declaring that she will be a scientist when she grows up.
+Judging by their enthusiasm, the message seemed to be getting through: at one station, a girl was overheard declaring that

 At TechNet, we know that these young girls will play a crucial role in our economy as future innovators.
 We’re certainly going to need them.